rLoopTeam/eng-software-packet-definitions/README.md

 # Usage
 1. Add/edit packet defintions in the packets/ directory.
-2. `python generate_definitions.py` with the virtual environment active.
+2. `python rloopDefinitionApp` with the virtual environment active.
 3. Grab the output files in output/ and push changes to Git.

 # General Notes